Last updated

 Cons

-• Limited advanced features: Lacks some of the more advanced CRM features, such as extensive marketing automation and AI capabilities, which are available in other platforms.
+• Limited advanced features: Lacks some of the more advanced CRM features, such as extensive marketing automation and AI capabilities, which are increasingly important for consulting teams of 20-50 people.

-• Basic reporting in lower tiers: The reporting and analytics features in the basic plans are somewhat limited, requiring upgrades to access more in-depth insights.
+• Basic reporting in lower tiers: The reporting and analytics features in the basic plans are somewhat limited, requiring upgrades to access more in-depth insights needed by larger teams.

 • No built-in email marketing: Does not include built-in email marketing features, requiring users to integrate with third-party email tools for such functionality.